 Sodium bicarbonate may also be used for purposes not listed in this medication guide.

-Ask a doctor or pharmacist before taking this medicine if you are on a low-salt diet, or if you have high blood pressure.
+Ask a doctor or pharmacist before taking sodium bicarbonate if you are on a low-salt diet, or if you have high blood pressure.

 Before taking this medicine

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have other medical conditions, especially: